matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 * `matrix_base_url`: The URL of the homeserver API.

-The widget API is extended with a two new interface to upload files into the content repository.
+The widget API is extended with two new interfaces to upload files into the content repository.
 The user must manually approve the following capability before the actions can be used:

 - `m.upload_file`: Let the widget upload files.